msc2106/getting-and-cleaning-data-project/CodeBook.md

 ## Code book
 ### Main data set
+The `t` and `f` prefixes in the raw data set were expanded to `time` and `freq`.
+In addition, non-letter characters were removed and the namers were made all lower case.
+Otherwise, the abbreviations in the raw data set were preserved to keep the name lengths under control: `std` for standard deviation, `acc` for acceleration, and `mag` for magnitude.

 `subject`

 A factor represented a unique id for each participant in the study.